christhoff/memory_management/blog_memory_tracemalloc.md

 ## Memorize your memory references with tracemalloc

 Starting out programming in Python is a charm.
-Python is designed with user friendlyness in mind.
+Python is designed with user friendliness in mind.
 You can quickly write programs without the need to think about data types or memory management.
 But once you scale your code to production-like settings with bigger workloads and complexity, you need to step up your Python game.
 One trick up your sleeves might be tracemalloc, a tool to capture rampant memory objects.